December 14, 2020

 Every so often, a semi truck from Kidron, OH passes through Findlay.
 It has giant letters on the side of the trailer that simply say, “Remember Al Geiser!”
 I wonder how many people scratch their heads and say, “Who?”

 Personally, I don’t think I will EVER forget Al Geiser.
-When Becca and I arrived in Central Asia in early 2002, one of the American couples that welcomed us warmly was Al and Gladys Geiser.
-Becca worked with Gladys, teaching in the small hidden American school.
+When we arrived in Central Asia in early 2002, one of the American couples that welcomed us warmly was Al and Gladys Geiser.
+She worked with Gladys, teaching in the small hidden American school.
 Al installed miniature hydroelectric plants in communities surrounding the capital city and beyond.
 I flew him to remote cities to give people the blessing of electricity.

 Al looked and dressed completely like one of the locals and was known to be a hearty, jovial person.
 An encounter with Al is embedded in my memory where I saw him greet a local whom he had not seen for a while.
 Al nearly picked the man up in a bearhug and proceeded to let this man know, in no uncertain terms, that he was special, loved and appreciated because God loved him.
 Al was an incredible light for Christ in an impossibly dark country.